DynamoDS/DesignScript/LanguageSpec.md

 ### Replication and replication guide

-Replication may happen if the rank of input argument exceeds the rank of parameter in a function call.
-In this case, a function may be called multiple times, and return value from each function call will be aggregated into a returned list.
+Replication is a way to repeatedly execute a function in DesignScript without using iteration statement like `for` or `while`, and the results returned from these function calls will be aggregated into a list so that multiple function calls behave like a single function call.

 There are two kinds of replication: